Planned Parenthood chapter settles with EEOC over treatment of white employees

 The agency says its investigation was prompted by charges brought by multiple employees.
 It found Planned Parenthood required staff to attend, on a weekly basis, either sessions of 'affinity caucuses' segregated by race in which employees of other races were not allowed to participate, or DEI-related training sessions "which involved repeated harassing and derogatory statements targeting white employees, including that they 'are White and do not feel racism the same way non-White patients feel.'"

-Planned Parenthood of Illinois, an affiliate of the Planned Parenthood Federation of America, acknowledged the settlement in a statement without confirming the details of the EEOC's investigation.
+Planned Parenthood of Illinois president and CEO Adrienne White-Faines acknowledged the settlement in a statement, noting the workplace trainings and practices took place under prior leadership.

-"We have come to an agreement about a path forward that will allow us to continue providing critical health care services to our valued patients from Illinois and across the country," wrote Michelle Wetzel, general counsel for Planned Parenthood of Illinois, in a statement.
-"Planned Parenthood of Illinois has zero tolerance for bigotry, discrimination or harassment of any kind."
+"In the time since this complaint was filed, and since I came on board as President and CEO in 2025, I have overseen significant change at the organization, including across the leadership team," White-Faines wrote. "[Planned Parenthood of Illinois] has now come to an agreement with the EEOC about a path forward that will allow us to put this matter behind us and continue providing critical health care services to our valued patients from Illinois and across the country."

 Under President Trump, the EEOC has taken an increasingly aggressive stance against DEI, with Chair Lucas calling for an end to "identity politics" and warning employers that their DEI initiatives could put them at legal risk.